 * Conjectures about the J-20 are all over the map, some claiming it is substantially bigger than the US F-22A, while estimates of the J-20's empty weight show it to be smaller.
 Obviously, all conjectures have to be taken with a grain of salt: even if some of the commentators know what they're talking about, it's difficult to sort them out from those who don't.
 There have been suggestions that much of the technology was stolen -- possibly -- and that the J-20 is too far ahead of Chinese technological capabilities to be practical to produce -- we'll see.
-Certainly it can be said that, given the expense of fifth generation fighters, it may never serve in large numbers even if it does reach production.
-However, even if the J-20 never proceeds beyond a demonstrator, no doubt it will prove a useful learning exercise for China's aircraft industry.BACK_TO_TOP
+Certainly it can be said that, given the expense of fifth generation fighters, it may never serve in large numbers.BACK_TO_TOP

-* To amplify the puzzles posed by the J-20, in the summer of 2012, the Chinese unveiled another stealth demonstrator, the Shenyang "J-31", the designation being tentative.
-It was characterized a "lightweight fighter", of stealthy configuration, with twin engines and twin tailfins like the J-20, but with all-moving tailplanes instead of canards, having some resemblance to a US F-35 fighter, but with twin engines.
+* To amplify the puzzles posed by the J-20, in the summer of 2012, the Chinese unveiled another stealth demonstrator, the Shenyang "J-31 Gyrfalcon".
+It was characterized a "lightweight fighter", of stealthy configuration.
+The J-31 had twin engines and twin tailfins like the J-20, but with all-moving tailplanes instead of canards; it somewhat resembled a US Lockheed Martin F-35 fighter, but with twin engines.
 A second prototype, much closer to production standard, appeared in late 2016.

 There have also been hints that Chengdu is developing an advanced vertical-takeoff & landing (VTOL) fighter, an announcement having been made that the organization is developing an engine for a VTOL machine.
 There have long been rumors that the Chinese might be developing a derivative of the Russian Yakovlev Yak-41 -- a VTOL fighter developed before the collapse of the USSR -- though notional designs released so far suggest an aircraft along the lines of the US F-35B, but with canard foreplanes.
-Other rumors suggest the designation of the machine is "J-18", but for now, all we can do is wait and see.
+Other rumors suggest the designation of the machine is "J-18".
+For now, all we can do is wait and see.